 - Alongside begin making your choices sustainable (are your refreshments locally sourced?) and manage wildlife your churchyard.

-- Consider renewable energy options and contact your DEO for extra help and procedures, get the experts in and begin fundraising.
+- Consider renewable energy options - contact your Diocesan Environment Officer (DEO) and Diocese Advisory Committee Secretary (DAC) for extra advice and support, get the experts in and begin fundraising.
 A great way to involve the whole community through fun events as well as contacting larger organisations.

 So get informed, gather a group, create a policy, progress through changes, implement new systems, and review/celebrate!